Can we predict yoga injuries?

 - Number of teachers you’ve practiced with in the last 30 days

-- Number of years that your teacher has been practicing
+- The number of years that your teacher has been practicing

 - Number of days per week that you typically practice without a teacher